 Ken Niedziela is the editor of Today’s Veterinary Business.
 He is a longtime journalist and editor who started his professional career at The Blade newspaper in Toledo, Ohio, before he moved to Southern California for an array of assignments at The Orange County Register.
 He entered magazine journalism in 2008 with Veterinary Practice News and Pet Product News International.
 He joined the North American Veterinary Community in January 2017 to help launch Today’s Veterinary Business.
 The Rochester, New York, native earned his journalism degree from Michigan State University.Read Articles Written by Ken Niedziela

-The American Veterinary Medical Association has revised its policy on cat declaws, opting to discourage the procedure rather than rely on client education as a way to shed light on other options.
+The American Veterinary Medical Association (AVMA) has revised its policy on cat declaws, opting to discourage the procedure rather than rely on client education as a way to shed light on other options.